NaciaLuo/lunar-oblique-impact-ejecta/README.md

 # Dataset of "Ejecta pattern of oblique impacts on the Moon from numerical simulations"
 This repository includes sample input files for iSALE-3D and the simulations results of ejecta launch velocities, launch angles, and ejecta deposit patterns.
 Please note the iSALE-3D code is distributed on a case-by-case basis in the impact community, restricted to non-commercial use.

-Folders that contain the source data specific to a model case use the name convention I(impactor diameter)\_deg(impact angle)\_V(impact velocity), where the units are km, degree, and km/s.
+Source data for producing Figures 4-8 in the paper are stored in folders that use the name convention I(impactor diameter)\_deg(impact angle)\_V(impact velocity), where the units are km, degree, and km/s.

 ## Folder "Fig4-Ejecta launch velocity"
 Each subfolder contains ejecta launch velocity distribution with respect to azimuth for one group of model cases.
 In each folder I(impactor diameter)\_deg(impact angle)\_V(impact velocity), files ***v.txt*** and ***phi.txt*** are the ejecta launch velocity and azimuthal angle.
 The Python script Plot\_V-phi\_(subfolder name).py creates subfigures of Figure 4 in the paper.